PENS-318 / 4 credits

 - Use of Exploratory Spatial Data Analysis (ESDA), and Geovisualization (GVIS) technologies

-- Design how infrastructures that enable and/or constrain mobility may be transformed to mitigate border violence and foster mobility justice
+- Design how infrastructures that enable and/or constrain mobility may be transformed to mitigate border violence, foster mobility justice and offer other potentialities.

 Towards spatial analysis, we will examine how spatial analysis, GIS and geostatistical analysis can be used to document and contest border violence in different sites across the territory of Switzerland.
 Students will build on the methods developed by Border Forensics, as well as those of the LASIG Lab on geographic information, spatial analysis through Exploratory Spatial Data Analysis (ESDA), and Geovisualization (GVIS).